buhari44/buhari44/README.md

 <!--
 - 👋 Hi, I’m @buhari44
-- 👀 I’m interested in web development
+- 👀 Interested in shipping softwares to the cloud
-- 🌱 I’m currently learning React
+- 🌱 Student @AltschoolAfrica
-- 💞️ I’m looking to collaborate on JavaScript
+- 💞️ I’m looking to collaborate on JavaScript and cloud technologies
 - 📫 How to reach me
 Email: adeyemibuari@gmail.com
 Contact:07053349204